Find a Qualified Attorney Near You

 Get Legal Help With Construction Defects

 Construction defect claims have several moving parts.
 If you’ve discovered a defect in your home, you may be able to recover the cost of repairs for property damage.
 If you’re considering legal action, speaking with a professional is a great first step.
-Get legal advice from a local construction defect attorney to learn more about your options and make an informed decision.
+A local construction defect attorney can explain your options and help you make an informed decision.

 Next Steps